Svartakatten/svartakatten/README.md

 ---
 ## **The Mission**
 I don’t just want to build software.
-I want to **engineer the future**.
+I will **engineer the future**.
 The goal isn’t just another app or another company.
 It’s about **absolute innovation**:

 "Laying the groundwork for a future where AI, hardware, and security evolve beyond what we know today."